pheelwell/pheelwell-garden/src/site/notes/Technical/AI Assisted Writing/Finding a Note Structure.md

 ```

 With this structure in place, you'll be able to create informative and engaging notes for your adventure module while ensuring that readers can quickly find the information they need.

+A Example Implementation of this structure is: [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/The Fulfiller\|The Fulfiller]]

+## Improvements
+This is just a collection of my thoughts.
+This is a list of Improvements I could make:
+- [ ] Offering alternative formats or layouts for different types of NPCs (e.g., major vs. minor characters) to cater to varying levels of detail and complexity.
+- [ ] Including optional sections or subsections that address unique aspects of certain NPCs, such as special abilities, equipment, or unique story arcs.
+- [x] Encouraging writers to provide examples or anecdotes from their own campaigns to help readers imagine how the NPC might be used in practice.

+Overall, continuously refining and iterating on the note structure based on feedback from readers and personal experience will lead to more effective and engaging adventure modules.